Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 2. Fill in the fields for:
    - **Knowledge Base:** Enter the specific details of your business or organization.
    - **Predefined Questions:** Provide frequently asked questions for the chatbot to address.
-   - **Avatar Selection:** Choose a predefined avatar or upload your own image.
+   - **Speaking and Idle Avatar Selection:** Choose predefined avatars or upload your own images for the chatbot's speaking and idle states.
 3. Click the Submit button.
 4. Download the generated `chatbot.zip` file from the provided link.